sodadata/docs/api-docs/reporting-api-to-overview-dashboards.md

 The output appears similar to the example output below:

--   [ ] TODO: Check that we render this as pretty markdown table when we move it in our blog and/or docs.

 | dataset_id                           | dataset_name | tags | number_of_failed_tests | is_deleted | last_scan_time                   |
 | ------------------------------------ | ------------ | ---- | ---------------------- | ---------- | -------------------------------- |
 | 0301f146-3a0f-4437-b8cf-974936cbffda | subscription | []   | 0                      | False      | 2021-09-16T12:43:59.493882+00:00 |